A genious combination of eggs and potatoes and lightly fragranced with fresh chives, this traditional Irish omelette is a great breakfast treat.

 Traditionally, you’d make this recipe on a skillet, which you can then place under grill and finish the top of the omelette.
 But if you have just a humble frying pan, you can always try to flip the omelette over.
 If you do it carefully, you’ll still keep that nice thickness.

 The flavour does depend on what type of potato you use and I usually make this recipe if I have some potatoes left from the dinner from previous night.
+Any type of potato will work with this recipe, including more unusual potatoes such as Yukon Gold Potatoes.
 If you have a little less or little more, don’t worry, just add extra egg to keep everything together!

 I’ve made this recipe for 1 person, but to be honest, you can easily split it between two people and serve it with a salad as a light lunch.